whiwih/whiwih.github.io/_pages/about.md

 ---

 Hey, there!
 My name is Yan Zhe.I am an assistant professor in the [Shanghai Institute of Technical Physics, Chinese Academy of Sciences](http://www.sitp.ac.cn/).
-I am also the Hong Kong Scholar in the [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/).
+I am also the Hong Kong Scholar in [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/).
 I received my Ph.D. from the [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).

 Research interests